nweber/generator-dp/README.md

 1. Controller
 ```
-$ yo dp:controller Name Dependency1 ...
-Dependency9
+$ yo dp:controller Name
+[?]
+Which dependencies would you like to include? (space separated list, blank for none)
 ```
 This will generate a controller with the given name (NameController).
 Dependencies are optional.
 If provided they will automatically be included in the controller declaration.

 1. JSON Service
 ```
-$ yo dp:json-service Name Url
+$ yo dp:json-service Name url
 ```
-This will generate a service with the given name (NameService), which can be referenced by the name as a dependency.
+This will generate a service with the given name, which can be referenced by the name as a dependency.
 The service will fetch URL and return the contents.

 Usage:
 ```
 $ yo dp:json-service Items data/items.json